Duck-Tech-Dev/api-winnerduck/wiki/makefile.md

 The repo contains a Makefile which is used to automate some of the tasks.
-To use these, please install `make` from your favorite package manager.
+To use these, please install `make` from your favorite package manager (which obviously is `pacman`).

-## Database
+## Database and table management commands
-Since the project uses PostgreSQL databases, there are some automation scripts for it in the Makefile:

 ```
 make createdb